 PEARLS ARE TRULY ORGANIC

 While there is tremendous confusion in the food world over what constitutes an organic vegetable, no such questions exist in the jewelry world.
 Organic gems are classified as those created by an organism that is living or that was once alive.
-Cultured pearls are created inside the shells of oysters and mollusks by living, breathing creatures, with an assist by man.
+Cultured pearls are created inside the shells of oysters and mollusks by living, creatures, with an assist by man.
 Other organic gems include coral and amber.
 None of these are minerals, which are formed in the earth.

 YOU SAY LUSTRE, I SAY LUSTER